 Instructors:

 This session will provide an overview of key Brightspace tools and topics for GAs and TAs in the online environment.
-Our focus will be on communicating with students (announcements, discussion board), and grading the different types of assessments found on Brightspace (tests, assignments, and discussion boards) in addition to using the Grade Centre and related features.
-For optimum experience, you should be using Google Chrome for this session.
+Our focus will be on communicating with students (announcements, discussion board), and grading the different types of assessments found on Brightspace (assignments, quizzes, and discussion boards) in addition to using the Grades tool and related features.

 1:00 PM